deenr/100-days-of-code/README.md

-# 100 Days of Web Development Coding
+# 100 Days of Web Development

 This is a personal challenge I am undertaking to improve my skills in web development over the course of 100 days.
 In this repository, I will be documenting my progress, sharing my code, and reflecting on what I have learned.